 I never check what to visit in a place I am about to travel, but I always know what I am going to bring as a souvenir from there.
 Magnets, postcards, and other little souvenirs are dust-collectors for me, that why I always check out typical local products like shirts or T-shirts with traditional embroidery, for example, skin products or cookbooks.
 I bought a shirt with typical Belarusian embroidery when I visited Minsk and babouches from Dubai – things that I can use in my daily life.

 I always wanted to go on a Yoga retreat and imagined the perfect Yoga retreat in the heart of Mother Nature.
 I also wanted to visit the mystical mountains of Rhodopes, where all the legends about Orpheus are kept alive thanks to the collective memory of the local people

 When I booked my trip to Jordan and Israel I DID NOT KNOW ANYTHING ABOUT THESE TWO COUNTRIES!
-The only thing I heard about was PETRA.
-THAT’S ALL!
-I was sure it’s going to be a horrible and boring trip and I would be disappointed about signing up for an organized trip.
+I was sure my trip is going to be horrible and boring and I would be disappointed about signing up for an organized trip.
 Guess what?
 None of the above.
-Visiting the mind-blowing canyon of Petra, having a baptism in Jordan river and exploring Terrae Sanctae itinerary was amazingly rich in experiences, new acquaintances, places, tastes, and great fun.
+Visiting the mind-blowing canyon of Petra, having a baptism in Jordan river and exploring Terrae Sanctae itinerary was amazingly rich in experiences and super fun.

 I am sure that while travelling you try to eat local like me and you allow yourself a delicious and calloricious dessert when visiting the local restaurants and cafes.
 That why I would like to give you some ideas on what to order for dessert when you are in Bulgaria.